animal-tree/Writing-stuff-2/Theories/Fire.md

-The idea of saying everything is one is counterintuitive to most people.
+The idea of saying "everything is one" is counterintuitive to most people.

 It’s like saying "fire is water."